Lantianyou/whisper-playground/README.md

 Whisper is meant to be a Web UI for the OpenAI Whisper. whisper-playground provides a comfortable, easy-to-use GUI to help people who has little technology background leverage today's AI development in speech recognization.

-**Use case**: recorded audio file to text to 10x productivities for legal professions
+**Use case**: transcribe recorded audio file to 10x productivities for legal professions && read a podcast

-**Ultimate long term goal**: an annotation as fine-tune tool.
+**Long term goal**: an annotation as fine-tune tool.
 Fine tune is such a high-level, AI scientist needed, GPU intensive task.
 But fine tuning is the only way to deploy AI.
 AGI is movie star, fine tuned one is your girl friend.

 For example, I have 20 audios talking about the internal stuff of a company called FooBar.
 On the first transcription, I annotate the word "foo bar" as "FooBar".
 The rest of the 19 audios should remember that